What is implant dentistry?

 How long will it take?

 Implant treatment varies because every patient is different.
 If you have a tooth extracted, the implant post can sometimes be placed the same day as the extraction, which lessens the number of appointments you will need.
 In other cases, it can take several months for the implant post to successfully fuse to the jawbone before the final crown can be placed.
-Dr. Staples will discuss your treatment plan in depth with you, so you will have an accurate timeline of what to expect and how long it will take.
+Dr. Staples and Dr. Martz will discuss your treatment plan in depth with you, so you will have an accurate timeline of what to expect and how long it will take.

 Am I a candidate for dental implants?